TheCaptain989/radarr-striptracks/README.md

 Log rotation is performed, and 5 log files of 1MB each are kept, matching Radarr's log retention.

-If debug logging is enabled, the following log file is also created:
+If debug logging is enabled, the log file can grow very large very quickly:

-`/config/logs/debugenv.txt`

-**This log file will grow indefinitely!** Do not leave debugging enabled permanently.

 ## Credits